(CNN)Here's a look at rampage killings that have occurred in the United States since the 1940s.

 August 5, 2012 - Six people are killed and four wounded when Wade Michael Page, 40, opens fire with a Springfield 9mm semi-automatic handgun at a Sikh temple in Oak Creek, Wisconsin.
 According to the FBI, Page died from a self-inflicted gunshot wound to the head after he was shot in the stomach by a responding officer.

-July 20, 2012 - Twelve people are killed and 58 are wounded in a shooting at an Aurora, Colorado, movie theater screening of the new Batman film.
+July 20, 2012 - Twelve people are killed and 70 injured in a shooting at an Aurora, Colorado, movie theater screening of the new Batman film.
 James E. Holmes, 24, is taken into custody outside of the movie theater.
 Holmes was dressed head-to-toe in protective tactical gear, set off two devices of some kind before spraying the theater with bullets from an AR-15 rifle, a 12-gauge shotgun and at least one of two .40-caliber handguns police recovered at the scene.
+Holmes faces 165 counts, including murder and attempted murder charges.
+He has pleaded not guilty by reason of insanity.

 April 2, 2012 - Seven people are killed and three others injured during a shooting at Oikos University in East Oakland.
 The suspect One Goh, 43, allegedly walks into an Oikos University classroom, lines up students against a wall and using a .45 caliber handgun, shoots them one by one.
 After the shooting, Goh supposedly leaves the classroom, reloads his semi-automatic weapon, and then returns.
 The rampage ends with the suspect driving off in a victim's car and surrendering to police a short time later.
 On April 30, 2012 Goh pleads not guilty to seven counts of murder and three counts of attempted murder.